VasistaPolali/Block-Chain/composer/benefits-network/README.md

-# A Private Block Chain Network.
+# A Private Block Chain Network with Hyperledger Composer.

 Benfits-Network is a demonstration of a block chain implementation using the Hyperledger Composer.It is a template and can be adapted to other similar use cases for a Multi-Party Private Blockchain network.